Do Not Steal. It is as simple as that!

 false information all over the web says there are.

 This does not fall under "fair use" at all.

-we either make or pay to have made and as such
+that we either make or pay to have made and

 US Copyright office as original works under the section that covers sculpture and works of art.